vivekaris/pirate-brewery/README.md

       WORDPRESS_DB_PASSWORD: wordpress
       WORDPRESS_DB_ROOT_PASSWORD: wordpress
 ```

+after that run: docker-compose up  in same directory.

 If you have any questions or want to report an issue, please do it on [GitHub](https://github.com/HardeepAsrani/pirate-brewery/).